phannan/OITStyleGuide/StyleGuide.md

 # C++ Coding Standards for CST116 / CST126 / CST136

 If you are in 116 or 126 there will be new stuff that you don't understand.
-Thats ok.
+That is ok.
 If we haven't covered it yet, then ignore it.

 Check back for new versions before you start each lab.